Japanese manga claims that a natural disaster is an imminent. Now, some tourists cancel their trips - ExBulletin

 Most of them travelers from China from the mainland and Hong Kong, which are of the second and fourth largest sources of tourists in Japan, were seen, respectively.
 But fear also spread to other markets such as Thailand and Vietnam, as social media platforms overflow with posts and videos that warn people against thinking twice before traveling to Japan.

-The anxiety raised by these prophecies, according to Leyne, became “inherent”.
+The anxiety raised by these prophecies, according to Yuen, became “inherent.”
 He added, “People only say they want to stop their journey at the present time.”

 Japan is not strange to severe earthquakes.
 It is located on the ring of the fire, which is an area with seismic activity and intense volcanoes on both sides of the Pacific Ocean.

-Fears of a “big one” had risen since the Japanese government warned in January that there was an opportunity by 80 % of a severe earthquake in the southern Nanakai basin in the country within 30 years.
+Fears of a “big one” had escalated since the Japanese government warned in January that there was an 80 percent opportunity for a severe earthquake in the southern Nancay basin in the country within 30 years.
 Some earthquake scientists have criticized these warnings, and they wonder whether it could be accurate.

 Tatsuki has a great follow -up in East Asia, and her fans often believe that she can see future events accurately in her dreams.